oci-landing-zones/terraform-oci-core-landingzone/README.md

 - **Access to multiple VCNs in the same region:** This scenario enables communication between an on-premises network and multiple VCNs in the same region over a single FastConnect private virtual circuit or Site-to-Site VPN using a VCN as the hub.
 - **Access between multiple networks through a single DRG with a firewall between networks:** This scenario connects several VCNs to a single DRG, with all routing configured to send packets through a firewall in a Hub VCN before they can be sent to another VCN.
+- **Access to multiple networks through a Bastion service deployed on a Jump Host:** This scenario allows access to multiple VCNs from a single Jump Host in the Hub VCN using the Bastion service.

 ### <a name="arch-diagram">Diagrams</a>